Robust walking based on MPC with viability guarantees: INTRODUCTION

-In this paper, we tackle the problems of feasibility and constraint satisfaction robustness of constrained MPC for humanoid walking.
-We propose a novel approach to adapt the estimated current state of the system used in the constrained MPC to ensure feasibility of the OCP at all times.
+In this paper, we tackle the problems of invariance of the desired CoM trajectory and constraint satisfaction robustness of constrained MPC for humanoid walking.
+We propose a novel approach to adapt the estimated current state of the system used in the constrained MPC to prevent the desired CoM trajectory from divergence at all times.
 We use the viability kernel bounds to compute a feasible state while minimizing departure from the measured state of the system.
 Furthermore, we propose to adapt the cost function of the OCP to increase the robustness of the controller to unknown dynamics and environmental uncertainty and to implicitly take into account the, possibly complex, low-level controllers.
 We aim to find this cost function in as few experiments as possible using Bayesian Optimization (BO).
 We demonstrate the capabilities of our approach in a complete system that also includes a complex low-level model predictive controller and realistic uncertainties in a full-body simulation.